suzanne64/insitu/README.md

 You’ll need subdirectories under the base_dir:
 BuoyData/, SatelliteFields/, excel_files/, figs/, pyfiles/, swift_telemetry/, waveGlider/
 	under SatelliteFields/ you’ll need Bremen_SIC/, NOAA_SST/, JPL_SMAP/

+WaveGlider server relies on the time zone of the local computer.
+Change the time zone on your computer to UTC (British Summer) for the duration of the SASSIE experiment.

 Setup a cron job to run the code every three hours.
 In your terminal window